 The university is required to do what it can to protect speakers and prevent disruption or violence.
 Although the university is committed to fulfilling these obligations, if despite all efforts by the university there is a serious threat to public safety and no other alternative, an event can be canceled.
 UNCP’s primary concern is to protect the safety of its students, faculty and staff.
 UNCP’s Police Department makes security assessments with input from federal, state and local law enforcement agencies.

 How does UNCP respond to hate speech?

 UNCP is dedicated to fostering free speech in an environment where members of our community can learn from one another and where all are treated with dignity and respect.
 The university vigorously opposes and denounces all forms of hateful speech.
 The university encourages faculty, staff and students to use their free-speech rights, consistent with federal and state laws, to condemn hateful speech and to help create opportunities for the campus community to understand and learn from these actions.
-Students who encounter hurtful or offensive speech are encouraged to reach out to university administrators, including the Office for Institutional Equity and Diversity (OIED), or to make a report to the university’s Bias Impact Response Team (BIRT).
-More information about responding to acts of intolerance may be found at the OIED and BIRT websites.
+Students who encounter hurtful or offensive speech are encouraged to reach out to university administrators, including the Office of Student Inclusion & Diversity (OSID), or to contact the university’s Inclusion and Diversity Council (IDC).
+More information about responding to acts of intolerance may be found at the OSID and IDC websites.

 How does UNCP ensure the safety of the campus community in light of freedom of speech?

 UNCP balances its commitment to free speech with a commitment to safety.
 Individuals who threaten or commit acts of violence or other violations of law may be subject to arrest and prosecution by law enforcement, as well as disciplinary sanctions imposed by the university.